egonelbre/egonelbre.com/content/writing/2022-08-29 production-ready-concurrency.md

 	// ...
 ```

 This makes your tests run in parallel, which can speed them up, but it also means you are more likely to find a hidden shared state that doesn't work correctly in concurrent code.
+In addition to finding bugs in our codebases, we've also found them in third-party libraries.

 ### No global variables